Skip to main content

 Then why:

-• is the order not being checked properly before handover?
+--> Is the order not being verified before handover?

 What are we not seeing?